eric-mitchell/oyster/README.md

 --------------------------------------

 #### Additional Configuration Necessary
-The environment might not install correctly because of mujoco_py, in which case you'll need to manually install mujoco_py and pyopengl with pip, as well as maybe run `pip install --upgrade torch`.
+The environment might not install correctly because of mujoco_py, in which case you'll need to manually install mujoco_py.
 Do not clone with --recurse-submodules (you'll get a publickey error).
 Instead, clone normally and then replace the link to the rand_param_envs module in `.gitmodules` to use the https addresss https://github.com/dennisl88/rand_param_envs.git, then run `git submodule init; git submodule update --recursive`.